-- Current year findings and recommendations. - II.
+- I. Current year findings and recommendations. - 11.
 Status of prior year findings and recommendations. - III.
 Compliance with the Provisions of the Auditor General of the State of Florida.

-This report is intended for the information of the management, Board of Supervisors of Harmony Community Development District, Osceola County, Florida and the Auditor General of the State of Florida and is not intended to be and should not be used by anyone other than these specified parties.
+Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
+This letter is intended for the information and use of the management, Board of Supervisors of Hanmony Community Development District, Osceola County, Florida and the Auditor General of the State of Florida and is not intended to be and should not be used by anyone other than these specified parties.

-We wish to thank Harmony Community Development District, Osceola County, Florida and the personnel associated with it, for the opportunity to be of service to them in this endeavor as well as future engagements and the courtesies extended to us.
+We wish to thank Hanmony Community Development District, Osceola County, Florida and the personnel asso.ciated with it, for the opportunity to be of service to them in this endeavor as well as future engagements and the courtesies extended to us.